 - 冥府 (Meifu) – Dark underworld

 These are Japanese male names with dark or obscure meanings.
-Keep in mind that these names may be unusual and may not be widely used in Japan.
-However, they can be interesting if you are looking for darker themed names.
+Remember that these names may be uncommon and may not be widely used in Japan.
+However, they can be interesting if you are looking for names with darker themes.